Manjacaze

-Manjacaze (Manxakadze) is a town in the province of Gaza, Mozambique.
+Manjacaze (Mandlakazi) is a town in the province of Gaza, located in southern Mozambique.
 It serves as the administrative center of Manjacaze District.

 Demographics

 Economy

 The town formerly had a cashew processing plant, which was shut down in the early 21st century.

 The cashew processing plant was opened up again in 2006, madecaju.

 Transport

 Manjacaze was connected to the port city of Xai-Xai by the 762mm gauge Gaza Railway.
 It is a railway junction.